samerlahoud/tutorial-lpwan-iot/5GWF-19/system-perf-evaluation.md

 - Link-level performance evaluation considers a single NB-IoT communication link between a pair of devices in an isolate noise-only scenario
 - System-level performance evaluation builds on link level results to consider a network with multiple concurrent communication links as in a realistic scenario
   - Gain deeper insight into the different network factors that affect the rate
-  - Analyse cell planning strategies and compute the user performance indicators
+  - Analyse cell planning strategies and compute device performance indicators
   - Modify scheduling algorithms and study their performance

 \begin{figure}